How to Close More Deals With the SPICED Sales Framework (Free Checklist Included)

-Uncovering Critical Events will reveal the deadline the prospect’s working with to achieve their desired Impact or otherwise suffer negative consequences.
+Uncovering Critical Events will reveal the deadline the prospect is working with to achieve their desired Impact or otherwise suffer negative consequences.
 If you hear a prospect mention a date or event that’s important, you can determine if it’s a Critical Event by asking, “What happens if you miss that date?”

-E.g. This company makes 30% of its revenue in Q4.
+E.g., A company makes 30% of its revenue in Q4.
 They also have a security audit coming up in Q1 of the next fiscal year.
 These are both Critical Events and reveal that the company will want to make a decision by the end of the current fiscal year.